 This free online writing assistant can help you catch typos and other common errors while helping you write more clearly.

-This free tool highlights complex sentences, passive voice, and hedging phrases—helping make your work straightforward and readable.
+This free tool highlights complex sentences, passive voice, and hedging phrases—helping make your proposal responses straightforward and readable.

 This software tames RFP writing chaos by auto-suggesting answers from past RFPs, assigning questions to subject matter experts, streamlining content upkeep, and more—so you always have quality proposals with less effort.